 Before the Women’s March on January 21st, I thought men were holding us back, but after a few scans through social media – I realize us girls are pretty guilty, too.
 Yesterday I saw loads of comments from females claiming there’s no need to march, because they are already equal.
 My mind was blown, but again – that’s mostly at fault to the bubble I live in.
 Still, I have some stuff to say:

 If you feel that way, if you believe you are fulfilled and whole and worthy and equal and substantial and powerful and independent and not talked down to and not belittled and not gawked at and you don’t receive smirks when you’re caught doing a man’s job and you don’t get told that you’re too pretty to work, or that you just need to marry rich – then girl I AM HAPPY FOR YOU.
-If you actually believe a woman’s place is behind her husband, and you honor that lifestyle – THEN GET IT, GIRL.
-If you a trifling hoe and just wanna live off your sugar daddy – GIRL, I FEEL YOU.
+If you actually believe a woman’s place is behind her husband, and you honor that lifestyle – I SUPPORT YOU.
+If you a trifling hoe and just wanna live off your sugar daddy – I FEEL YOU.